forthy42/net2o/wiki/squid.md

 ### Where to hijack the proof of work BlockChain

 Let's assume we can attack BitCoins block chain: Where would we attack it?
 At the end, which allows us to do double spending of the coins we own?
 Who would do that?
-Probably someone with a lot of coins inside, so proof of stake is a bad idea (unless you make a rule that whoever gets caught double spending loses his stake).
+Probably someone with a lot of coins inside, so proof of stake is a bad idea (especially, since that allows you to spend the same coin not just twice, but many times; even if you lose the stake in question, it's still a big win).

 Or attack it at the front, where most coins have not yet been mined, and by producing a fake fork of all the transactions afterwards, you